zaraanry/mini_project/README.md

 _A collection of bite-sized, self-contained projects completed during my Generation Data Analytics boot camp._

 Each module of the programme introduced a new tool or language; every time, I wrapped up the learning with a focused project that put the concepts into practice.
-Below is a quick tour—what the task was, what I produced, and a link to the finished work.
+Below is a quick tour; what the task was, what I produced, and a link to the finished work.

 ---